Luisbp27/restaurant/README.md

-# Practice 1: Sushi restaurant
+# Practice 2: Smokers (and non) restaurant

-From the Concurrency subject, we have been asked to implement a concurrent programme that, by means of Rabbitmq channels, manages a sushi restaurant.
+From the Concurrency subject, we have been asked to implement a concurrent programme that, by means of protectec objects, manages different rooms of smokers and no-smokers clients using Ada monitors.

-Grade: 7
+Grade: 8